IFRS 15, software, policies, judgements

 Identification of performance obligations

-Typically, the products and services outlined in the categories of revenue section qualify as separate performance obligations and the portion of the contractual fee allocated to them is recognised separately.
+Typically, the products and services outlined in the categories of revenue section qualify as separate performance obligations and the portion of the contractual fee allocated (or allocated based on the standalone selling prices) to them is recognised separately.
 However, certain on-premise subscription contracts, which combine the delivery of on-premise software and maintenance and support services, require unbundling.
-Sage cloud native services usually do not require unbundling as the terms usually do not provide the customer with a right to terminate the hosting contract and take possession of the software.
+Sage’s cloud native services do not require unbundling as the terms do not provide the customer with a right to terminate the hosting contract and take possession of the software.

 Determination of transaction price and standalone selling prices

-The transaction price is allocated between the identified obligations according to the relative standalone selling prices (SSPs) of the obligations.
-The SSP of each obligation deliverable in the contract is determined according to the prices that the Group would obtain by selling the same goods and/or services included in the obligation to a similar customer on a standalone basis.
-See “Critical accounting estimates and judgements” in note 1 for details.
+The transaction price is allocated between the identified obligations according to the relative standalone selling prices (SSPs) of the performance obligations.
+The SSP of each performance obligation deliverable in the contract is determined according to the prices that the Group would obtain by selling the same goods and/or services included in the performance obligation to a similar customer on a standalone basis.
+The Group has established a hierarchy to identify the SSPs that are used to allocate the transaction price of a customer contract to the performance obligations in the contract.
+Where SSPs for on-premise offerings are observable and consistent across the customer base, SSP estimates are derived from pricing history.
+Where there are no directly observable estimates available, comparable products are utilised as a basis of assessment or the residual approach is used.
+Under the residual approach, the SSP for the offering is estimated to be the total transaction price less the sum of the observable SSPs of other goods or services in the contract.

 Timing of recognition

 • Maintenance and support revenue is typically recognised based on time elapsed and thus rateably over the term of the support arrangement.
-Under the standardised maintenance and support services, the Group’s performance obligation is to stand ready to provide technical product support and unspecified updates, upgrades and enhancements on a when-and-if-available basis.
+Typically, the Group’s performance obligation is to stand ready to provide technical product support and unspecified updates, upgrades, and enhancements on a when-and-if-available basis.
 The customers simultaneously receive and consume the benefits of these services.

-• Professional services and training revenue are typically recognised over time.
+• Professional services and classroom training revenue are typically recognised as they are delivered.
 Where the Group stands ready to provide the service (such as access to learning content), revenue is recognised based on time elapsed and thus rateably over the service period.
-Consumption-based services (such as separately identifiable professional services and premium support services, messaging services, and classroom training services) are recognised over time as the services are utilised, typically following the percentage-of-completion method or rateably.

 Identification of contract with the customer